Sign-up in November to get 3 months free! Set the stage for a successful 2025. Use discount code EOY24 when signing up

 The reason behind this is somewhat technical (and has to do with the character set and how many bits it takes to encode), but what is most important for you to know is that the above are the segments of standard text messages.
 So, a text message of maximum 160 characters will be priced as one text message, a text message of between 161-306 characters will be priced as two, and so on.

-But there are also texts that do not fit with the standard SMS format (such as special characters or emojis), which count as two characters.
+There are also texts that do not fit with the standard SMS format (such as special characters or emojis), which count as two characters.
 When using these characters (known as non-GSM characters), the character limit is lowered to 67.

 Standard SMS format vs. non-GSM characters

-Characters that count as a single character:
+Characters that count as a single character

 @ΔSP0¡P¿p